-We are still building our Tutoring Team, for the 2018-19 school year… We have been giving “Lunch & Learn” presentations in several Rochester area firms and professional groups, to inform and inspire prospective new tutors.
-We have “hit the ground, running”, and we need your support...Can we schedule a presentation with your firm, work group, church or family, sometime this Winter?
+We will continue to build our RES Tutoring Team, now for the 2020-21 school year… We have been giving “Lunch & Learn” presentations in several Rochester area firms and professional groups, to inform and inspire prospective new tutors.
+We have “hit the ground, running”, and we need your support...Can we schedule a presentation with your firm, your work group, your church or family, sometime this Spring?

 Even just two hours a week of your time can make a big difference in the life of a Dr. Walter Cooper Academy Scholar…

-Please contact RES Director, Lee Loomis (firstname.lastname@example.org) or (585) 738-3079 (mobile & text) for more information, and to volunteer for this important, potentially life-changing opportunity.
+If you think you might be able to make room in your schedule to help with this effort, please reach out to RES Directors, Lee Loomis (firstname.lastname@example.org) or (585) 738-3079 (mobile & text) or Jon Kriegel (email@example.com) or (585) 281-5216, for more information, and to volunteer for this important, potentially life-changing opportunity.

 Inspire the NEXT Generation of Innovators and Explorers

 We have created a network of volunteers that are excited about sharing their passion and expertise with our communities students.
 With our combined skills we support and supply students with the skills and understanding that they need to be the next generation of innovators and explorers.

 If you are interested in Volunteering your time in local schools and classrooms sign up now to receive monthly newsletters and information regarding how you can get involved.
 Together we are changing the future.